-Students who take the Algebra I Essentials Course will be provided with review, practice, application and extensions of the mathematical skills necessary for success in Algebra I. Multiple methods of assessment will be utilized to determine retention skills and those lost that require re-teaching and practice.
+Students who take the Algebra I Essentials Course will be provided with review, practice, application, and extensions of the mathematical skills necessary for success in Algebra I. Multiple methods of assessment will be utilized to determine retention skills and those lost that require re-teaching and practice.
 The content of the course will focus on: proportional reasoning, geometry, linear equations, the number system and statistical analysis.
 Students will move quickly from the basic skills to the application and extension to ensure better retention for a full year of Algebra I in ninth grade.

-- Criteria for Recommendation: 1 A rubric based on assessment scores, grades in current courses, teacher recommendations with regard to work ethic, and scores on quizzes and tests will be utilized to appropriately place students in honors and advanced courses. - 2.
-If parents wish to have their child enrolled in a more rigorous course, the student must obtain the appropriate form from the guidance office for review and approval by the principal. - 3.
-If parents believe their son or daughter can be successful in the more rigorous level of a course, parents may petition the principal to schedule against the recommendation formulated by the rubric.
+- 2. If parents wish to have their child enrolled in a more rigorous course, the student must obtain the appropriate form from the guidance office for review and approval by the principal. - 3.
+If parents believe their child can be successful in the more rigorous level of a course, parents may petition the principal to schedule against the recommendation formulated by the rubric.